-These Profile by Sanford members say they have counted many victories—big and small—as they walked their health journey with Profile.
+These Profile members say they have counted many victories—big and small—as they walked their health journey with Profile.
 The success of a health journey is often marked by the added pleasures of a warm season – outdoor activities, vacations and celebrations.
 Summer is a great time of year, members say, to start making lifestyle changes and begin counting the victories.

 Cameryn Taylor: The victory of healthy lifestyle changes

 Cameryn remembers it was summer when she knew something needed to change.
 “I realized school was going to start in a month and I had no clothes to wear,” said the 26-year-old special education teacher.
 “I just didn’t feel good anymore.
 I felt blah all the time.”